Sports Card Consumer Studies!

 * To break even, how many people paying your ticket price would need to attend?

 When we speak of business today, we're speaking e-business.
-Many universities and community colleges offer e-business building courses that feature SBI! as the program offering quick, powerful tools for building an e-business website, block by block.
+Many universities and community colleges offer e-business building courses that feature Solo Build It! as the program offering quick, powerful tools for building an e-business website, block by block.

 Want to make a great addition for your Consumer Studies / Business / Economics curriculum?
 Check this out.